JupiterOne-Archives/docs-old/guides/entity-relationship-mappings.md

 As entities are created and updated, the system will check to see if the entity matches a mapping rule.
 This entity is considered the source of the relationship to build.
 The target of the relationship is determined by performing a search according to the mapping's target filter parameters.
+When more than one entity matches the target filter, a relationship is established between the source and each target entity.
 No relationship is created when a target is not found.

-When more than one entity matches the target filter, a relationship is established between the source and each target entity.

-The target entity will be updated to include properties defined by the mapping rule.
+A single target entity will be created when no existing entities match, unless `skipTargetCreation: true`.

+The mapping specifies the properties to transfer to a target created by the mapper.
 The values of those properties may be static, being explicitly defined in the rule, or the values may be transferred from the source entity.
-When multiple mapping rules resolve to the same target entity, the target entity will accumulate the properties.
+When multiple mapping rules resolve to the same mapper-created target entity, the target entity will accumulate the properties.
 This allows for a target to include properties from any mapped source entity.

 The mapper will produce operations to create, update, or delete the target entities and relationships it manages.
 The entities produced by the mapper may